 A. Nonviolent Communication

-We offer an introductory and advanced training in NVC, which is a form of compassionate communication that helps transform interpersonal, inter-group, and organizational conflicts.
+NVC is a form of compassionate communication that helps de-escalate and transform interpersonal, inter-group, and organizational conflicts.
 NVC helps us understand ourselves- feelings, needs- more fully and open our hearts to connect and collaborate better with others.

-We offer an introductory training on the relationship of nonviolence to the practice of meditation.
+We offer training on the integral relationship of nonviolence to the practice of meditation.

-*Depending on need, we can provide training for trainers as well as other training modules that could include but are not exhausted by the following themes: An Exploration in the Philosophy and Practice of Nonviolence; Cultural Diversity and Issues of Power and Privilege; Self-Care for Peace Teams, etc.
+TRAINING FOR TRAINERS: *Depending on your needs, we can help build your local leaders and capacity by providing training for trainers for all the above trainings as well as other training modules that could include but are not exhausted by the following themes: An Exploration in the Philosophy and Practice of Nonviolence; Cultural Diversity and Issues of Power and Privilege; Self-Care for Peace Teams, Spirituality and Nonviolence, etc.